-Fall 2006 (rough working draft: August 28, 2006)
+Fall 2007 (working draft: July 27, 2007)

 Econ 7818 is the first course for Ph.D. students in Economics in the statistics/econometrics sequence.
 Statistics is the foundation of econometrics.
+Most of you are destined to become econometricans of one sort or another: different variants on the theme applied econometrican